 While these aren’t all Amazon brand speakers, they all have Alexa built-in.
 The Amazon Echo Studio (detailed in the following section) delivers the best quality sound for music out of all the Alexa speakers I’ve found.
 Amazon has several different models that integrate its digital assistant.
-They have also partnered with a few quality 3rd party manufacturers to include Alexa in their products, including Bose and Sonos.
+They have also partnered with a few quality 3rd party manufacturers to include Alexa in their products.
+This brings us to Bose and Sonos.

 If you’re purchasing one speaker by itself, you should probably get the Echo Studio for music.
 If you’re going to get a pair for left and right stereo sound, the Sonos One (Gen 2) would then be your best bet.
 The Bose Home Speaker 500 is a great speaker compared to most competitors but falls in 3rd place when up against the Echo Studio and Sonos One.